 We are in the process of setting up eco-communities and retreat centers which will enable people to grow their own food, live on the land and also to pursue their own deepest soul calling.
-We are looking at sites in Greece and the Southwest of England, amongst other places, to set up ecovillages.
+We are looking at sites in Greece, in Portugal and the Southwest of England, amongst other places, to set up ecovillages.
 These communities will be places where we can live with abundance, well being and joy of life as well as being a place where we can seed the transformation of our culture.
 These communities will be part of a larger connected network of ecovillages.
 We will remember how to co-exist with the eco-system and with wild nature and we will remember magnificent traditions of myth, conflict resolution, ecobuilding, council, gardening, story, dance, song, and ceremony.

 People will live self sufficiently but also go forth into the world and engage in conflict resolution, wildcrafting, ceremony, ethical and regenerative businesses, artistic creation, organizational change, humanitarian interventions, activism and the creation of a more abundant regenerative human presence on earth.
 A huge tribe will gather where our human story will reverberate alongside the greater story.